sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-1079	Letter Tile Possibilities    		75.6%	Medium
+given a list of letters, return number of different string can form. permutation with duplicates. n!/(n1!n2!..)
+-backtrack. with a hashmap.
+->>

 <<-1215	Stepping Numbers    		42.7%	Medium
 stepping number: its neighboring digits absolute difference is 1. return a sorted list stepping number in range [L,R]